jcurtis4207/MASH/README.md

 MASH is a simple linux-based shell written in C++.

-It has a prompt showing the current user, hostname, and directory (with a colorscheme that matches my prompt).
+The prompt shows the current user, hostname, and directory (with a colorscheme that matches my prompt).

 It can accept multiple commands using semicolons, or conditional execution using && and ||.

-It also allows for a single pipe operation.
+In addition, non-consecutive piping is allowed.

+A line ending in a backslash will allow for multiple lines of input.

 If the input is not a built-in function, the input is executed with basic error checking for unknown commands and operators.